 Have You Gained: Yes No Don't Know

 Realistic attitudes toward other people such as elderly, handicapped, government official, professional, etc?

-2. Self-motivation to learn, participate and achieve e?
+2. Self-motivation to learn, participate and achieve ?

-Self-concept (sense of confidence, competence and awareness)? ,
+3. Self-concept (sense of confidence, competence, and awareness)?

 4. Willingness to try new experiences?

 5. Sense of usefulness in relation to community?

 6. Assertiveness and independence?

 7. Ability to accept consequences of my actions?

 8. Knowledge of community organizations?

 9. Responsibility for my life?

 10. Awareness of community problems?

 11. Awareness of community resources?

 12. Realistic ideas about the world of work?

 13. Knowledge about a variety of careers?

 14. More efficient use of leisure time?

 15. Ability to narrow career choices?

-Student Intern Date Inte ernship Coordina tor Date
+Student Intern Date Intern nship Coordinat or Date